The following is a sampling of exisiting information literacy learning objects that can be customized and/or embedded into online courses or webpages:

 - Work with a librarian to design a one-stop shop for all the relevant online readings, databases and research resources for your course.

-- Information Skills Self-Assessment Quiz
+- Research and Library Skills Self-Assessment Quiz

-- Information Skills Tutorial
+- Research Skills Tutorial

 - Library Scavenger Hunt

 - Students have fun and become familiar with using the library and doing academic-level research

 - Both faculty and students can find resources on the Academic Integrity website.

 - Getting Started with Research: Opposing Viewpoints in Context